 By collecting data about the produce from the time it’s harvested, we can identify any issues that impact freshness and dynamically calculate a freshness metric so that the quality manager at the distribution center and the produce manager at the store can know how much shelf-life remains for each individual pallet.
 This would have three benefits:

 - Prevent wasting food due to premature spoilage,

 - Save the retailer money and,

 - Perhaps most importantly, keep their customers coming back because they offer consistently fresh produce.

 That’s what Zest Fresh does.
-It helps growers ensure they’re delivering the consistently freshest produce and helps retailers ensure that their customers keep coming back for more – instead of driving down the street.
+It helps growers reduce fresh food waste and ensure they’re delivering the consistently freshest produce and helps retailers ensure that their customers keep coming back for more – instead of driving down the street.